tts-community/Tabletop-Simulator-API/docs/browser.md

 The Tablet is an in-game Object that displays a web page.
-It has its own class, Browser, with member varibales associated with it.
+It has its own class, Browser, with member variables associated with it.
 This allows you to manipulate the special properties of a tablet.

 Example Usage: `self.Browser.url = "https://yahoo.com/"`